bn-l/blog/content/posts/CSS-variables-to-change-styles-using-props.md

-Without any adding any dependencies or going through poorly written CSS framework documentaion, you can connect react props to raw css at runtime with nothing but css variables (aka "[custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)").
+Without any adding any dependencies you can connect react props to raw css at runtime with nothing but css variables (aka "[custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)").
 If you add CSS modules on top you don't have to worry about affecting the global scope so **components created in this way can be truly modular and transferrable**.
 I use this with [vite](https://vitejs.dev/).

-CSS variables:
+A quick rehash on how CSS variables are scoped:

 ```css
 /* Scoped globally */